 Read the Rotarix (rotavirus vaccine, live, oral suspension) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before your child takes this vaccine, tell the doctor or pharmacist if your child is allergic to it; or if he/she has any other allergies.
+PRECAUTIONS: Before your child takes this vaccine, tell the health care professional if your child is allergic to it; or if he/she has any other allergies.
 This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.
+Talk to your health care professional for more details.

 Family or household members with cancer or weakened immune systems may rarely become infected with this virus if they have regular close contact with a child who takes this vaccine.
 People in close contact with your child should practice good hygiene such as washing hands thoroughly after diaper changes and feedings.
-Consult the doctor for more details.
+Ask the health care professional for more details.

 This vaccine is not used in adults.
 Therefore, it is unlikely to be used during pregnancy or by a mother while breast-feeding.
-Consult the doctor if you have any questions about this vaccine.
+Consult the health care professional if you have any questions about this vaccine.

 Additional Rotarix Information